 What is Black digital humanities (Black DH)?

 Black digital humanities is by no means a new field.
 Since computer humanities emerged in the post World War II space, drawing on new computational power to solve complex humanities research questions, Black people have been involved in the space wherever possible.
-Though the foundations of DH are very privileged—centred on big technology corporations and universities with access to expensive hardware, research time, and manpower—Black people have been engaging with humanities data and using humanities data for research on Black history and culture for at least a century.
+Though the foundations of DH are very privileged—centered on big technology corporations and universities with access to expensive hardware, research time, and staff power—Black people have been engaging with humanities data and using humanities data for research on Black history and culture for at least a century.

 There are plenty of examples from the late 19th and early 20th century of data visualizations created by and about Black people.
 W.E.B.
-Dubois, one of the most well-known early civil rights activists, and a team of sociologists, created data visualizations reporting on slavery in America and the movement of enslaved Africans across the globe around 1900.
+Dubois, one of the most well-known early civil rights activists, and a team of sociologists created data visualizations reporting on slavery in America and the movement of enslaved Africans across the globe around 1900.
 In 1935, sociologist Ira de Augustine Reid published The Negro Community of Baltimore, a study of the Black population in Baltimore, MD that includes infographic-style data visualizations.
 Visualizations like these are the precursor to the digital maps, charts, graphs, and graphics that you see online today.

 It’s hard to date exactly when Black digital humanities emerged, largely because histories of computer humanities or digital humanities in general are nebulous.
 In 1983, Dr. Maryemma Graham at the University of Mississippi started the Computer Assisted Analysis of Black Literature project (later the Afro-American novel project), which sought to build a research tool for analysing works in English by Black writers by increasing access through a database and computational analysis.
 The project, now known as the History of Black Writing project, has expanded into a full, robust research center at the University of Kansas “focused on elevating innovative scholarship in American literature, book history, and digital humanities.”
 In their book, Doing Black Digital Humanities with Radical Intentionality: A Practical Guide, Catherine Knight Steele, Jessica H. Liu, and Kevin Winstead detail the rise of Afrofuturism and the creation of digital communities creating digital research content about the Black experience, including Afrofuturism.net and eBlackStudies (42).
 Steele et al. describe this period of digital humanities research in the 90s and early 2000s as characterised by “deficiency models of studying Blackness found in digital divide studies” that emphasised “Blackness as a problem in need of resolution” rather than affirming the lives, works, and humanity of Black people as worthy of scholastic engagement (42).